-The Company valuated the participation in Wiener Re subsidiary at zero in 2021 (as in 2020) According to SII Regulation.
+The Company valuates the participation in Wiener Re subsidiary at zero in According to SII Regulation.
 VIG Re has no investments in securitisation.

-The investment result per asset class for 2021 and 2020 is presented in the tables below:
+The investment result per asset class for 2022 and 2021 is presented in the tables below:

-Table 12 - Investment Result of Individual Assets Classes 2021 (in EUR '000)
+Table 12 - Investment Result of Individual Assets Classes 2022 (in EUR '000)